maartenpt/teitok-api/Python/README.md

 file has been tagged (and parsed where available), the annotated file will be uploaded back to the project, where the annotations will be loaded into the orginal TEITOK/XML file.
 The script should be easy to adept to any parser that uses CoNLL-U as both input and output format.

+## HFNER

+hfner.phy is a script to run NER on TEITOK documents with any transformer model from HuggingFace.
+It will downloads all files from a given project in CoNLL-U format, and then run the NER on that file (if it does not already contain names), with the specified model.
+For this to work, the files should have been previously tokenized.
+Once the file has been ner'd, the annotated file will be uploaded back to the project, where the annotations will be loaded into the orginal TEITOK/XML file.